Lane/Puzzle/README.md

 ## Creating a Puzzle

-To create a puzzle, create a new PuzzleBuilder and call the loadPuzzle function with a JSON Puzzle object.
+To create a puzzle, instantiate a new puzzle and pass the JSON Puzzle object representing the puzzle.

     var puzzle = new Puzzle(PuzzleObject);